 where $l(i)$ is the layer index for the $i$-th filter, $a_{l(i)}$ is the learnable deformation scale, $\boldsymbol{\Theta_{i}^{l(i)}}$ represents the $i$-th filter and $FP\left(\boldsymbol{\Theta_{i}^{l(i)}} \right)$ is the FP of the $i$-th filter.
 Although Hooke's law has given us much inspiration, it cannot be fully replicated.
 Thus, two issues we need to address are: (1) Hooke's law articulates an individual concept, meaning that it can only cover the importance ranking of a filter in its layer, which requires us to extend it to the global level.
 (2) The deformation of the elastomer is hand-crafted rather than automatic, whereas we need to further explore end-to-end automatic compression.
 For the first issue, a relative shift variable $b_{l(i)}$ is further introduced to rank filters cross-layers globally as shown in step 2 in Figure \ref{p2} (a):

+In Figure \ref{p2} (a), we can see that the filter with the highest global importance has the most information richness, and conversely, the filter with the lowest global importance has the least information richness.
+This confirms the feature's interpretability.

 EM is an intrinsic property of the elastomer that does not vary with force.
 It reveals the need to find an information metric characterizing FP, also an intrinsic property of the filters which does not change with external conditions.